 Students interested in reclassifying to the MDIV, MTS, or MAM degree should:

-- Contact David Watkins, Assistant Dean for Student Academics and Support (773-947-6314; dwatkins@mccormick.eduoffice #356) indicating the request to reclassify and for approval of the reclassification. - 2.
+- Contact David Watkins, Assistant Dean of Student Services (773-947-6314; dwatkins@mccormick.edu) indicating the request to reclassify and for approval of the reclassification. - 2.
 Complete a Degree Reclassification Form (available on the Student portal)

 DEGREE RECLASSIFICATION FORM